 Longoria: Brian had back-and-forths with Senator Enzi’s office that seemed promising.
 Enzi reached out to the Department of Justice to solve the issue.

-Kalt: In February of 2007, Enzi sent the letter to Attorney General Alberto Gonzalez, asking him to look into this matter …
+Kalt: In February of 2007, Enzi sent the letter to Attorney General Alberto Gonzales, asking him to look into this matter …

 Longoria: But in the end …